whitneyburton/portfolios/students/1605/roberta-doyle/roberta-doyle-mod2.markdown

 ### Playing a Part

-* Attended all guest speaker talks, participated in electives, and gear-ups.
+* Attended all guest speaker talks.
+I think they are a such a great opportunity for us to hear from people in the industry.

-* I LOVE my posse and I'm excited on getting started on a side project.
-During this module, I built a simple Google Chrome Extension to venture myself into new challenges.
+### Golick

+* I became a leader of my posse!
+I started the module with the challenge that most of our posse members would be graduating after this module.
+I'm really happy (and proud) that 4 people have joined the posse this module (including 3 people from my mod).
+During this module, I started learning and experimenting with JavaScript (including a tutorial to create a To Do List).

 ## Review